Sixers Trade Rumors: Damian Lillard Reportedly Wants To Be Traded To Philadelphia

 PHILADELPHIA (CBS) — It looks like Damian Lillard’s days as a Portland Trail Blazer are coming to an end.
 On Friday, a slew of reports surfaced about the superstar guard wanting out of Portland, including one that says he wants to be traded to Philadelphia.

-According to Quinton Mayo, an NBA reporter who’s an insider for the Washington Wizards, Lillard would like to be traded to the 76ers or the New York Knicks.READ MORE: Bucks County Police Officer Matthew Reiss Facing Additional Child Pornography Charges
+According to Quinton Mayo, an NBA reporter who’s an insider for the Washington Wizards, Lillard would like to be traded to the 76ers or the New York Knicks.READ MORE: EF-1 Tornado Touched Down In Burlington County During Saturday Storms, National Weather Service Confirms

 TrueHoop.com, an NBA blog, reported that Lillard will request a trade in the coming days.